The compact console features a huge multi-touch monitor, 5 dual encoders and a complete command section almost identical to the larger models.

 The grandMA3 compact console includes 8,192 control parameters as standard, making it an ideal choice for small and medium sized professional entertainment lighting applications.
 The system size is scalable to 250,000 parameters with the use of additional grandMA3 processing units.

-The grandMA3 compact is only compatible with grandMA3 software.
+The grandMA3 compact XT is compatible with grandMA2 and grandMA3 software.

 The grandMA3 lighting control consoles offer a fresh user interface with an optimized command section for intuitive and fast access.